Intro

 Padding

-Padding is the horizontal or vertical space between elements.
+Padding is the horizontal or vertical space between elements inside a component.
 Padding maintains consistency and allows for ease of scalability.

 Height

-Height is the height of a component.
-Elements and measurements within the component should add up to an increment of 4dp.
-This height influences the overall layout.
+The height and spacing between the elements within a component should add up to an increment of 4dp.
+This height influences the overall vertical layout.

 Component heights in increments of 4dp